nx-lr/protea/readme.md

 #### Format Directives

-Trinity provides a format specifier and mini-language for manipulating and transforming strings, inspired partially by C-shell command prompt syntax.
-They look like this: `%f/sci/pow:32`.
+Trinity also provides an extensive format specifier mini-language for transforming, converting serializing and translating strings, taking its inspiration from Command Prompt.

-The first identifier is a command denoted with a type, denoted with `%f` like C, followed by a range of switches/attributes/named arguments `/sw` with their optional values `:value`.
+They look like this: `%float/sci/pow:32/sf:3`.
+A command immediately after the percent sign, followed by an optional range of switches `/sw` and their optional values `:val`.

 ```dart
 const prices = { bread: 4.50 }